 Try it out for yourself!
-Install the spoofing extension in a Chrome browser and hide yourself as if it was another one.
+Install the extension in a Chrome browser and hide yourself as if it was another one.
 Then, check below if your Chrome browser can be still detected or not:

 Other Advanced Spoofing Extensions

 One of them is the Trace extension, which includes an impressive list of protective features:

 While it’s certainly a lot of spoofed parameters, they are not indetectable to the right system.
 For instance, one that can look at the screen size would understand that it’s smaller than the actual visible part of the windows — a strong indicator that something is suspicious.
 You can also see it in the example below.

 The next technology fraudsters can use are privacy-orientated browsers.
 Tails, which is favoured by darknet users for its built-in access to Tor, is designed to work on an external hard drive so that all the information can be hidden or manipulated.
 It even comes with MAC address spoofing, which hides the serial number of your network interface and most of the information that could identify you on a network.